 The best way is ‘little and often' - do some each night so that your homework doesn’t build up.
 How much you do a night is up to you as long as your work is completed by the deadline your teacher sets.
 Don’t worry - you can use your Kemnal Diary will help you keep track of what you need to do.

 The main person responsible for your learning is you!

-Any homework you do will help you to consolidate things you have learnt or will learn in your lessons.
-You should complete homework to better your understanding and increase your performance in those subjects.
+Any independent learning you do will help you to consolidate things you have learnt or will learn in your lessons.
+You should complete independent learning to better your understanding and increase your performance in those subjects.

 Your teachers will check to see if you are keeping up with your learning.